Defined Benefit (DB) pension policy changes

 • Restrictions will not be placed on what extracted surplus can be used for

-• Legislation to make several of these changes is included in the Pension Schemes Bill.
+• Legislation to make several of these changes is included in the Pension Schemes Act.
 More details, including the change to the funding threshold and the modified conditions that will need to be met before a payment out of surplus can be paid to an employer, will be set out in separate regulations

 • The rate of tax applicable to surplus payments to employers from DB schemes will remain at 25%